FSUgenomics/TFLOW/README.txt

     TFLOW is built on the Python2.7 language and thus requires Python2.7 as a dependency.
     Individual external components are required depending on the pipe utilized.

+ --- Get Me Started ---

+  - Setup -
+    1. Download and Unpack TFLOW to a directory of your choice.
+        Ex: unzip ~/v0.9.2.zip (creates ~/TFLOW-0.9.1)

+    2. Run test_TFLOW_setup.sh
+        Ex: ~/TFLOW-0.9.1/test_TFLOW_setup.sh
+            (equivalent to ~/TFLOW-0.9.1/tflow.sh test -t Test_Pipe")

+    3. Then, for each component that can't be found:
+        A. Install that component (if not already installed)
+        B. Tell TFLOW where it is by editing TFLOW_Local_Settings.dat:
+           (Ex: vi ~/TFLOW-0.9.1/TFLOW_Local_Settings.dat)
+               set [UTILITY]_LOCATION variable with executable conatining folder
+           OR: set [UTILITY]_EXEC variable of full executable path
+        C. When every component (that you care about) reports "Found!" you're ready for a project!

+  - Start a Project -
+    1. Create a project directory
+       Ex: mkdir ~/My_Project

+    2. Copy desired pipe options file template to project directory:
+       Ex: cp ~/TFLOW-0.9.1/Templates/options.dat.Trinity_Pipe_Template ~/My_Project/options.dat

+    3. Set mandatory and suggested settings in options file:
+       Ex: vi ~/My_Project/options.dat
+           is_paired_reads <True/False>
+           label           <tissue_name>
+           BUSCO_type      <vertebrata>

+    4(a).
+Run TFLOW:
+        Ex: ~/TFLOW-0.9.1/tflow.sh run --raw_reads ~/My_Data/*.gz"
+        "[TFLOW_DIR]/tflow.sh run --raw_left_reads ~/My_Data/*left_reads*.gz --raw_right_reads ~/My_Data/*right_reads*.gz"
+    	    (template job submission scripts are included for each pipe type)

+    4(b).
+Track the Running Project:
+        If you started TFLOW in the background (with "&" at the end), see what's going on in the job by running TFLOW in track mode.
+            Ex:  cd ~/My_Project/
+                 ~/TFLOW-0.9.1/tflow.sh track

+  - Help -

+    For help, use the "-h" or "--help" flags.
+        Ex: ~/TFLOW-0.9.1/tflow.sh run -h
+        OR: ~/TFLOW-0.9.1/tflow.sh run --help

+  - Advanced Use -
+    For convience, you can:
+        Add TFLOW dir to your system path with: "export PATH=[TFLOW_DIR]:$PATH"
+        Add TFLOW dir to your python path with: "export PYTHONPATH=[TFLOW_DIR]:$PYTHONPATH" (Replacing [TFLOW_DIR] with absolute path to TFLOW Directory Location)

  --- Operation ---